Privacy Policy

 9. Initiation of rights: via post (1039 Budapest, Temesvári u.
 32) or e-mail (iroda@bonebeatrix.hu).

-10. Right to lodge a complaint: Primarily to the Lawyer, secondarily to the National Authority for Data Protection and Freedom of Information (NAIH).
+10. Right to lodge a complaint: Primarily to the Attorney, secondarily to the National Authority for Data Protection and Freedom of Information (NAIH).

 11. Right to a judicial remedy: Data Subjects may turn to the competent court against binding decisions of the supervisory authority or in case of unlawful processing.